mrunal123451/prisma-session/README.md

 ```
 Prisma is an open-source, modern database toolkit that simplifies database access and management for application developers.
 It provides a type-safe and scalable ORM (Object-Relational Mapping) that allows developers to interact with databases using programming languages and APIs they are already familiar with, such as JavaScript, TypeScript, and Node.js.

-Prisma supports various popular databases such as PostgreSQL, MySQL, and MongoDB, and enables developers to perform complex database operations with ease, such as filtering, sorting, pagination, and aggregation.
+Prisma supports various popular databases such as postgresql, mysql, sqlite, sqlserver, mongodb and cockroachdb, and enables developers to perform complex database operations with ease, such as filtering, sorting, pagination, and aggregation.
 Prisma also handles database schema migrations, making it easy to make changes to the database schema without causing disruptions to the application.
 ```

 **2. How Prisma differs from other ORMs**